 A lot of journals, as well as being available in print, are available online and can be searched via SOLO or eJournals A-Z. You can find a longer list on the journals page of this guide.

 Oxford subscribes to many bibliographic databases.
 They can be used to locate journal articles, conference proceedings, books, patents, images, data and more.
-Find key databases for Japanese Studies one the databases page of this guide for more titles.
+Find key databases for Japanese Studies in the Databases page of this guide for more titles.

 Some of the key databases for Japanese studies are: